Ukraine Foreign Ministry rejects report of hijacked Afghan evacuation plane flown to Iran

 However, Ukrainian foreign ministry spokesperson Oleh Nikolenko has called the reports of the hijacked plane untrue.
 He told RBC that Yenin was referring generally to the difficulties in evacuating people from the airport in Kabul.

 A total of 83 people, including 31 Ukrainians, arrived in Kyiv from Afghanistan via military transport plane on August 21.
-Ukrainian president Volodymyr Zelenskiy reported that 12 Ukrainian military personnel returned home, while reporters and others who requested evacuation were returned.
+Ukrainian President Volodymyr Zelenskiy reported that 12 Ukrainian military personnel had returned home, while reporters and others who had requested evacuation were returned.
 All the planes used by Ukrainian authorities to evacuate citizens from Afghanistan returned safely to Ukraine, according to Zelenskiy.
 There have already been three evacuation flights that took out a total of 256 people.

 There are still 100 Ukrainians in Afghanistan waiting to be evacuated.
 Nikolenko has confirmed that the Ukrainian Foreign Ministry is in contact with these people and actively working to extract them.